Semuliki National Park

 Explore Hot Springs

-The most popular attraction is the cluster of hot springs – Sempaya Hot Springs consists of the male hotspring, Bitende which is 12 meters in diameter, and the female hotspring Nyaismbi is a boiling geyser that spits out bubbling hot water about 2 meters into the air.
-The trail to the male hotspring takes about 1 hour and the track to the female hot springs takes about 30 mins through the palm forest.
-Eggs and Matooke can be cooked in boiling water.
+The most popular attraction is the cluster of hot springs – Sempaya Hot Springs.
+It includes the male hotspring, Bitende, which spans 12 meters in diameter, and the female hotspring Nyaismbi, a boiling geyser that ejects bubbling hot water about 2 meters into the air.

-Game drives / Wildlife Drives
+Game drives / Wildlife Drives in Semuliki National Park

 Nature walks